Dobiasd/articles/creating_a_replacement_for_the_switch_statement_in_cpp_that_also_works_for_strings.md

 This reads not *that* bad.
 We need to write `defer` but we do not need `break` statements any more, which can accidentally be forgotten easily in usual `switch` blocks.
 But the most important thing is we can now talk to our awesome AI for hours.

+If you are interested in learning more about functional programming using C++ you might enjoy [my video course on Udemy](https://www.udemy.com/functional-programming-using-cpp).
+I promise it contains code more useful in everyday usage than this article. ;)

-What do you think about it?
+What do you think about our little switch replacement?
 I would be happy to read your comments in the [reddit discussion](https://www.reddit.com/r/programming/todo).

-By the way, if you are interested in learning more about functional programming using C++ you might enjoy [my video course on Udemy](https://www.udemy.com/functional-programming-using-cpp).
-I promise it contains code more useful in everyday usage than this article. ;)

 ---